jihoon1990/Coursera_Machine_Learning/README.md

 # Machine Learning

-This project is based on the specialization course "Machine Learning", provided by the University of Washington with Coursera.

-1. Machine Learning Foundations: A Case Study Approach
-2. Machine Learning: Regression
-3. Machine Learning: Classification
-4. Machine Learning: Clustering & Retrieval

-Original contents are heavily based on ‘Graphlab Create’, the modeling tool for machine learning developed as ‘turi’.
-I refactored all the contents to be implemented with open-source packages such as `Numpy`, `Scipy`, `Pandas` and `Scikit-learn`.
+Originally, I started this project for summarizing course contents and doing assignments with the well-documented template provided by the University of Washington.
+However, most of the original contents were heavily based on Turi’s packages such as ‘SFrame’ and ‘GraphLab Create’, which are neither open-source packages nor widely distributed.
+So I write and refactor all the contents to be implemented with open-source packages such as ‘Numpy’, ‘Scipy’, ‘Pandas’ and ‘Scikit-learn’.

+Almost all of topics are composed of two parts.
+First, It implements algorithms with familiar packages (mostly Scikit-learn).
+And it implements the algorithm from scratch without using packages or using it as little as possible.
+Also, these algorithms are applied to real-world problems such as predicting house pricing, clustering news, identifying safe loans.

+## Contents

+* Regression
+  * Ordinary Least Squares
+  * Ridge Regression
+  * Lasso Regression
+  * Logistic Regression via Stochastic Gradient Descent
+  * Multiple Linear Regression
+  * Nearest Neighbor & Kernel Regression

+* Classification
+  * Linear Classifier
+  * Decision Trees
+  * Boosting

+* Clustering & Retrieval
+  * k-Means
+  * Nearest Neighbors
+  * Locality Sensitive Hashing
+  * Gaussian Mixture Models with EM
+  * Hierarchical Clustering

+* Assessing Performances
+  * Bias-Variance trade-off
+  * Precision-Recall